MarcelWaldvogel/nedb/README.md

 ```

 ### Persistence
 Under the hood, NeDB's persistence uses an append-only format, meaning that all updates and deletes actually result in lines added at the end of the datafile, for performance reasons.
-The database is automatically compacted (i.e. put back in the one-line-per-document format) every time you load each database within your application.
+The database is automatically compacted (i.e. put back in the one-line-per-document format) every time you load each database within your application, unless the `dontcompact` option was set on datastore creation.

 You can manually call the compaction function with `yourDatabase.persistence.compactDatafile` which takes no argument.
 It queues a compaction of the datafile in the executor, to be executed sequentially after all pending operations.
 The datastore will fire a `compaction.done` event once compaction is finished.